CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/gNMI Streaming.md

 You can use your gNMI client on a host to request capabilities and data to which the gNMI agent subscribes.

+{{%notice note%}}
+Cumulus Linux processes gNMI subscription requests one at a time.
+Concurrent requests receive a gRPC status CANCELLED with the message `System is busy.
+Please retry in a bit`.
+{{%/notice%}}

 #### Dial-in Mode Examples

 The following example shows a basic dial-in mode subscribe request in an HTTP basic authentication header: